Question 189·Medium·Rhetorical Synthesis

 - Then: "After its Pluto flyby, its mission was extended; in 2019 it flew past the Kuiper Belt object Arrokoth" and "is now exploring the outer Kuiper Belt."

-Both notes explicitly say "its mission was extended" and show the spacecraft going farther out and continuing exploration after their original targets.
+Both sets of notes explicitly say the mission was extended and show continued exploration past the original destination.

 Match choices to the goal and the notes